 Anton Larsen Bay Road

-2.7 USCG Bear Valley Golf Course.
-Open to public, usually May to September.
-Pro shop.
+2.7 Pavement ends, maintained gravel road continues.
+USCG Bear Valley Golf Course.
+Open to public May through September (weather dependent).
+Pro shop, snack bar.

 7.6 Red Cloud River Bridge.
 Watch for cattle, open range.